Dani3lSun/apex-app-crappybird/README.md

 - Play against people in your local area
 - Mess your results in ranking lists

-The game runs best in WebKit browsers like Safari or Google Chrome. **It is mobile optimized and best results can be achieved with iOS Safari, because the game runs in complete fullscreen mode (WebApp).
+The game runs best in WebKit browsers like Safari or Google Chrome. **It is mobile optimized and best results can be achieved with iOS Safari and newer Google Chrome versions on Android.
+On these devices the application runs completely in fullscreen mode (WebApp).
 Just bookmark the page to your homescreen.**

 This game was designed and built to be part of the [ODTUG Apex Gaming Competition 2015](http://competition.odtug.com/pls/apex/f?p=AGC2015).